Skip to footer content

 2.2.
 Open/Closed Principle (OCP)

-The Open/Closed Principle applies when code needs extended but not modified.
+The Open/Closed Principle applies when code needs to be extended but not modified.
 Using interfaces and abstract classes, developers in C# can create adaptable systems without changing existing code.

 2.3.
 Liskov Substitution Principle (LSP)